grammarly/embrace/README.md

 Main ideas behind Embrace:

 - **Use static typing to manage breaking changes**: it should not be possible to change the component behavior without changing its type.
 I.e., both the state component uses and actions it can trigger must be part of its strongly-typed interface.
-Furthermore, using a new version of the library's component with breaking change should result in a compilation error.
+Furthermore, using a new version of the library's component with a breaking change should result in a compilation error.
 - **Enforce UI components not to have state management logic**: there should be a clear separation of UI and App State logic.
 UI components should only be allowed to trigger strongly-typed actions, i.e., an "intent" that must be handled by some other state management module.
 Not having such clear separation makes it hard to re-use components, as different apps usually have different means to manage their state.
 - **Allow centralized UI customizations**: it should be possible to collocate all UI changes (driven by an experiment or library-using app customization) in one place.
-I.e., the complexity of a UI code should grow linearly (or logarithmic in the worst-case scenario) with the number of customizations.
+I.e., the complexity of a UI code should grow linearly (or logarithmically in the worst-case scenario) with the number of customizations.
 - **Minimize time spent on experiments cleanup**: centralized UI customization means that it should be possible to enumerate all active experiments or other UI customizations.
 Therefore, removing an experiment should be as easy as deleting an item from the list.
 - **Minimize time spent on code reviews**: with all the constraints above, the new UI building approach should minimize the number of possible ways to implement a new feature, making it easier to accept changes from contributors.